girlscript/winter-of-contributing/Competitive_Programming/C++/DP/Edit Distance/edit_distance_documentation.md

 n = Lenght of String 2
 There can be two possiblity

-**Case 1**: Last Characters of both the Strings are same.
-Nothing to Do, so cost=0 move to next index, i.e, Recur for (n-1,m-1)
+**Case 1**: Last Characters of both the Strings are the same.
+Nothing to do, so cost=0 move to next index, i.e, Recur for (n-1,m-1)

 **Case 2**: Last Characters of both the Strings are different.
 Now we have 3 Operations that we can perform either,
  1. Insert the same character at that index i.e, recur for (n,m-1)